Article at a Glance

 Be sure to choose better frying oils that also suit your culinary needs.
 The best options are fats low in polyunsaturated fats with good thermal stability, traditional examples of which include olive oil, avocado oil, coconut oil, and most animal fats, excluding butter (which has poor thermal stability due to milk solids) [*,*].

-The excellent thermal stability, high smoke point of 485°F, and low omega-6 linoleic acid content (less than 3% of total fatty acids) make Cultured Oil perfect for frying.
+The excellent thermal stability, high smoke point of up to 485°F, and low omega-6 linoleic acid content (less than 3% of total fatty acids) make Zero Acre oil perfect for frying.

 It's also neutral-tasting, high in the same heart-healthy monounsaturated fats found in avocado oil and olive oil (over 90% of total fatty acid content), and exceptionally environmentally friendly.